ConSol/docker-headless-vnc-container/README.md

 # Docker containers with "headless" VNC session
 The repository contains a collection of Docker images with headless VNC environments.

-Each Sakuli docker image is installed with the following components:
+Each docker image is installed with the following components:

 * Desktop environment [**Xfce4**](http://www.xfce.org)
 * VNC-Server (default VNC port `5901`)